NESCAU-UFLA/FuzzingTool/README.md

 # FuzzingTool
 FuzzingTool is a web penetration testing tool, that handles with fuzzing.
-At now, GET and POST are the parameters that you can send data from a file.
 After the test is completed, all possible vulnerable entries (and the request) are saved on an output file.
 For examples, see <a href="#usage-examples">Usage Examples</a>.
 <br/><br/>
 This application was made under python v3.6.9.